Three trends for next generation retail

 Retail Automation: Making Life Even Faster - In 2017, it’s no secret that consumers want things faster, easier and cheaper.
 For businesses to satisfy the increasingly time poor customer, it’s becoming more important to automate certain tasks to save time, effort and cost.
 Automation is not a new phenomenon, humans have been building machines for hundreds of years to make things easier (and cheaper).
 In 2017, we make things easier with smart technology.

 Just look to the retail giants and you can see where automation is taking the category.
 Walmart’s designing automated shopping carts that will lead the customer to the item.
 7/11 completed the first ‘Slurpee delivery’ via drone last year.
-Domino’s built DRU – a robotic delivery robot in New Zealand that is capable navigating roads & footpaths.
+Domino’s built DRU – a delivery robot in New Zealand that is capable navigating roads & footpaths.

 This is exciting times for businesses and advertisers as new channels and opportunities are developed to satisfy consumers.
 Walmart’s throwing the in-store experience on its head, by products finding the consumer instead of the consumer finding the products.
 By having a programmable shopping trolleys, the business can now personally tailor a customer’s journey through the store and make sure they get the best experience possible.
 7/11 are taking this one step further by bringing their products, via drone, straight to your backyard!
 The Federal Aviation Administration is predicting over 7 million small drones occupying US air space by 2020 – so expect to see many more Unidentified-Flying-Slurpees.
 A Japanese delivery company - Yamanto Transport, is currently trialling self-driving delivery vans giving them the ability to distribute packages 24/7, 365 days a year.
 What does this mean for brands?
 Well, brands could look to stock ‘mobile stores’ that circulate cities waiting for customers to order online and then divert themselves straight to the address, all within the hour.